Learning analytics examples: 5 case studies of data insights in action

 An interactive scenario then correlated confidence with explicit knowledge.
 Before and after course delivery the confidence of participants was self-assessed in order to assess the program’s efficiency in addressing key psychological dimensions.

-Following the project, self-rated confidence scores in the challenges presented increased from by 24% to a total of 92%.
+Following the project, self-rated confidence scores in the challenges presented increased from 24% to a total of 92%.

 Jisc (formerly the Joint Information Systems Committee) is a UK non-departmental government body and registered charity that provides digital solutions for UK education and research.